kartiez/Node-JS-Sever/README.md

 # Important Information

-I have written the functions that does something with data in the 'getData.js' file
+I have written the functions that returns data in the 'getData.js' file

 Store your index.html in the folder 'assets/views/' from where your server is.